janroker/CCBDA-research/research/tutorial/README.md

 - Education and training: Kind can be used to create a local Kubernetes environment for educational and training purposes, allowing users to learn and experiment with Kubernetes without the need for cloud infrastructure.

 Kind provides a **lightweight and portable** way to create Kubernetes clusters, making it **easier for developers to experiment** with and test their applications **locally**.
 It can also be used in conjunction with other tools, such as kubectl and Helm, to streamline the development and deployment process.

+Check out this great [video](https://www.youtube.com/watch?v=m-IlbCgSzkc&ab_channel=ThatDevOpsGuy) that is an intro into Kind and its use cases.

 ## Prerequisites